Alien-X717/chat/README.md

 ************************************************************************************
 for production use :
-some config will be required depending on your server and hosting enviroment
+Additional configuration will be required depending on your server and hosting enviroment.
+Check official django channels documentation https://channels.readthedocs.io/en/2.x/

 ************************************************************************************

-if you get stuck,you can checkout the official django channels documentation https://channels.readthedocs.io/en/2.x/